Home CRFID Charter

 • Proxy voting is not allowed.

-4. The Committee Chair shall have no vote except if the vote is by secret ballot or unless the Chair’s vote can change the outcome of the vote.
+4. The CRFID Chair shall have no vote except if the vote is by secret ballot or unless the Chair’s vote can change the outcome of the vote.

-5. A majority of the voting members of the Committee governing body shall constitute a quorum.
+5. A majority of the voting members of the CRFID governing body shall constitute a quorum.

-6. The business of the ad hoc committees shall normally be accomplished by electronic mail, phone, FAX, virtual community, etc.
+6. The business of the Standing CRFID Committees and ad hoc committees shall normally be accomplished by electronic mail, phone, FAX, virtual community, etc.

 J. REPORTS